Wrecker of Days' One-Stop-Shop: Stress-Free Builds (& Filters): 1-Button, SSF, Item Freedom

 https://www.ForeverExiled.com/

 Tagz started playing Path of Exile during Beta (April 2012) and I started playing Path of Exile in 2014.
 We've been gaming together since the NES days.
-We have VERY different preferences and playstyles when it comes to playing Path of Exile so we never run out of things to make fun of each other about.
+We have VERY different preferences and playstyles when it comes to playing Path of Exile, so we never run out of things to make fun of each other about.
 So, if you want to join a couple of buds talking PoE over a few drinks, pull up a chair and enjoy yourselves!
 We're growing like crazy and we couldn't be more thankful to our listeners.
 Thank you so much to all that listen!

 So my builds don't require any specific items for you to be successful.
 You can play at your pace since you will choose all your gear.
 You can play at breakneck speed or slowly pick up every Scroll of Wisdom and inspect every item as you pick it up :).
 (I don't play a fast playstyle.
 So just make the minor changes you want, to make your build faster.)

 Don't worry, I'm not naive to the fact that you need good gear to progress and be successful in the Atlas.
 All success in PoE is dependent on gear.
 I'm just saying that you don't have to go shopping for anything to clear the Atlas.
-With the Passive Tree and Gem setup in my builds, you can take what the game gives you, and as long as you're not overlooking the basics (life, resists, Attack weapon stats), you'll clear the Atlas no problem.
+With the Passive Tree and Gem setups in my builds, you can take what the game gives you, and as long as you're not overlooking the basics (life, resists, Attack weapon stats), you'll clear the Atlas no problem.
 (It's such an awesome game when you're using items you've found.)
 So obviously the builds are great for Solo Self Found BUT I love playing with friends too.
 So I make sure my builds are great for co-op as well; they won't be dependent on mechanics that other players can steal from you ("on kill" mechanics for instance).
 (Though, I am a curse lover.
 And curses and multiplayer don't work well in most cases.
 So that'll be my exception there.)

 The Stress-Free part of my builds is, of course, being able to use the items that the game gives you which I just mentioned.
 But I also like to make the gameplay as simple as possible (for the medical reasons I mention in the "Why My Builds Are the Way They Are" section).
 I like my builds to only need one or two active buttons to press.
 I don't like having to button-mash 5 active skills and/or always keep my flasks up.
 So the "Stress-Free" part is not just gear, but also playstyle.
 Let the game do the work for you ;).